exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDAXI/README.md

 Compile and run the code on the Pitaya as described in [our tutorial](/Tutorials/SETUP_Compiling), and run the bitstream using `cat`.
 If everything is right, nothing should happen just yet.

 The Red Pitaya has a tool called `monitor` that you can use to read and write individual addresses. `ssh` into the Pitaya to use this.
+To find the current state of the LEDs, run

+`> monitor 0x41200000`

+`0x4120000` is the *Master Base Address* from the *Address Editor*.
+If yours was different, you'll have to use that instead.
+This will return the value stored at that memory address, which should be `0x00000000`.

 To turn on the first LED, run

 `> monitor 0x41200000 1`

-* `0x4120000` is the *Master Base Address* from the *Address Editor*.
-If yours was different, you'll have to use that instead.
-* We have set the memory at that address equal to 1, which in binary is a string of zeros ending in `1`.
+This sets the memory at that address equal to 1, which in binary is a string of zeros ending in `1`.
 This should thus make a single LED turn on.
 If you set it equal to 2, which is a string of binary ending in `10`, you should see the second LED turn on.
 Play around with different numbers, and check that the lights which turn on match their binary expansion.

 Be careful when using `monitor`, writing to random memory addresses could crash the device!
 It shouldn't be possible to do any permanent damage though, so if you run into any problems just re-start the Pitaya.